 Who should buy the Supernova+

-The Adidas Supernova+ is recommended for:
+The Adidas Supernova+ is recommended for runners who:

 Who should NOT buy it

 Consider other shoes if you:

 - need a lot of cushion (in this case, try the Adidas Alphabounce+)